Matzevah OCR — in development

 Why this is different

 Find a Grave transcriptions are typed in by hand, one volunteer at a time, and BillionGraves photographs the stone but never decodes the Hebrew acronyms.
-We read the Hebrew, expand the abbreviations, and turn the stone into a cited fact in your family story.
+Matzevah OCR is being built to read the Hebrew, expand the abbreviations, and turn the stone into a cited fact in your family story.